How Is Hypertrophic Cardiomyopathy Treated? | MyHeartDiseaseTeam

 Powered By

-Hypertrophic cardiomyopathy (HCM) is a disease of muscle tissue in the heart that affects as many as 1 in 500 people in the United States, making it the most common inherited cardiomyopathy.
+Hypertrophic cardiomyopathy (HCM) is a disease of muscle tissue in the heart that affects as many as 1 in 500 people in the United States, making it the most common inherited cardiomyopathy (heart muscle disease).

 Although HCM does not cause symptoms for many people, it can lead to dangerous complications for others.
-Treatment of HCM can include medication, surgery, implanted devices, and lifestyle modifications.
-Treatment varies based on the symptoms HCM causes and the changes to the heart that it produces.
+Treatments for HCM include medication, surgery, implanted devices, and lifestyle modifications.
+The right treatment will vary based on your health.

 What Is Hypertrophic Cardiomyopathy?